apple/swift-argument-parser/Documentation/05 Validation and Errors.md

 ## Handling Transform Errors

-During argument and option parsing you can use a closure to transform the command line stings to custom types.
-If this transformation fails you can throw a `ValidationError` its `message` property will be displayed to the user.
+During argument and option parsing, you can use a closure to transform the command line strings to custom types.
+If this transformation fails, you can throw a `ValidationError`; its `message` property will be displayed to the user.

 In addition, you can throw your own errors.
 Errors that conform to `CustomStringConvertible` or `LocalizedError` provide the best experience for users.